 We all have times in our lives in which we struggle.
 It is important to recognize the need for assistance during these times and ask for help.
 I understand that this is often difficult and I want to make these steps as easy as possible for you.
 What you are going through is common and nothing to be ashamed of.
 There are people who can help, even if it is not me.
 I believe that there is the right therapist out there for each of us.
 Sometimes we just have to search to find the therapist with whom we are comfortable talking to, and can trust and rely on in times of need.
 Because of this, if at any time you are not comfortable with continuing therapy with me,

 I am more than happy to help you find a therapist who better fits your needs.

-It is common for people to have questions about what therapy is like.
+It is common for people to have questions about what to expect in therapy.
 Please feel free to ask any questions or concerns you might have.
 I want each of my clients to feel as comfortable as possible from the moment they schedule their first appointment.

 What is individual therapy?

 Individual Therapy consists of one-on-one therapeutic sessions with a trained and licensed mental health practitioner in-person or via telehealth services.
-It begins with building a therapeutic relationship of trust and respect between the client and therapist.
-Client's goals are met by processing how moods are related to thought patterns, and changing problematic behaviors, feelings, and thoughts by discovering their deeper meanings and motivations.
+Building a therapeutic relationship of trust and respect between the client and therapist is the first step.
+Client's goals are met by processing how moods are related to thought patterns and behaviors, challenging thought patterns, building tools for coping with stressors, and changing problematic behaviors, feelings, and thoughts by discovering their deeper meanings and motivations.